NuggetsLtd/nuggets-did-resolver/doc/did-methods/did:nuggets.md

 Users decide if and when they want to share their data, and do so on their own terms.

-The `did:nuggets:` [DID Method](https://w3c.github.io/did-core/#methods) is used to resolve the DID Documents for partners on the Nuggets system, so that users can securely interact with other parties on the system via encryption, signing & verification of data.
+The Nuggets [DID Method](https://w3c.github.io/did-core/#methods) is used to resolve the DID Documents for partners on the Nuggets system, so that users can securely interact with other parties on the system via encryption, signing & verification of data.

 ## DID Scheme